easebuzz/paywitheasebuzz-ios-lib/README.md

 3.Handle the response of the payment Using PayWithEasebuzzCallback delegates.

-4.For Production purpose, add the RunScript for removing the unwanted simulator architectures in the project, detailed description in the following documentation.pdf.

 The step by step detailed procedure to integrate the kit is mentioned in the documentation.pdf file.

 You can download it from -